omer-sade/to-do-list/README.md

 ## 1. Executive Summary

-The **To-Do List Application** is a comprehensive task management tool designed to enhance productivity by enabling users to manage their tasks effectively.
+The **To-Do List Application** is a simple task management tool designed to enhance productivity by enabling users to manage their tasks effectively.
 This web-based application features the following:

 - **Task Management**: Add and delete tasks with ease.
 - **Task Prioritization**: Assign priority levels to tasks for better organization.
 - **Responsive Design**: Intuitive user interface built with Cloudscape Design System.
-- **Backend Integration**: Powered by a robust Node.js and Express backend with MongoDB for data storage.
+- **Backend Integration**: Powered by a Node.js and Express backend with MongoDB for data storage.
 - **Soft Deletion**: Tasks marked as "deleted" are retained in the database but hidden from active views.

-This project is ideal for demonstrating modern full-stack web development practices, utilizing React on the frontend and Node.js on the backend.
+This project is demonstrating modern full-stack web development practices, utilizing React on the frontend and Node.js on the backend.

 ---